jwl-7/nade.space/README.md

 * [clipboard.js](https://clipboardjs.com/) - copy text to clipboard
 * [Ubuntu font](https://design.ubuntu.com/font/) - typography

-## license
+## License
-This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details
+This project is released under the GNU GPL License - see the [LICENSE](LICENSE) file for details